Create imagery layers and add them to a web map

 To assess the hail damage in the cornfields of the Taber and Barnwell area, you will use satellite imagery.
 The scenario is that you have that imagery on your local computer and would like to perform your analysis in ArcGIS Enterprise.
-After having obtained the imagery, you'll create online tiled imagery layers, display the layers in a web map, change their band combination, and examine them visually.
+After having obtained the imagery, you'll create online imagery layers, display the layers in a web map, change their band combination, and examine them visually.

 Download the imagery